-Unlike its competitors, and in spite of modern-day disruption, Caledonian Sleeper has retained the golden-age reputation of train travel as glamourous, adventurous, and fast.
+Unlike its competitors, and in spite of modern-day disruption, Caledonian Sleeper has retained the golden-age reputation of train travel as glamorous, adventurous, and fast.

 The competitive landscape

-This form of competitor benchmarking indicates that there is as much that sets these train operators apart as there is that brings them together.
+This form of competitor benchmarking indicates that there is as much that sets these train operators apart as there is that brings them together in terms of train passenger experiences.
 If disruption is acknowledged as just another part of the Great British rail experience, our competitor monitoring shows that what’s important is not the disruption itself, but how it’s dealt with.

 Conduct competitor analysis